oleoneto/django-clite/README.md

 pip install .
 ```

-After installation, the CLI will expose the binary with two names, any of which can be used in place of another:
+After installation, the CLI will expose the binary with two names, any of which can be used in place of the another:
 ```
 D
 django-clite